 EKE-Electronics Ltd expands its operations to other European countries, Australia, China and Hong Kong.
 The company launches its new IP generation train management system and wins the tender for the largest project in its history: commuter trains in Sydney, Australia.
 The company is also renovating the Sao Paolo Metro in Brazil into the world’s first metro with IP based train management systems.

 The Group has a history as a family business, and it is undergoing a generation change one line of business at a time.
 Bertel Ekengren, the founder of EKE Group, is passionate about Russia and wants to return there as a constructor.
 When a plot opposite the St. Petersburg International Airport is offered for sale, an intensive design period starts, and the most intelligent solutions of concrete structural design are implemented once again.
 The first of the three 14-storey office buildings is commissioned in summer 2009.
 The global recession has a heavy impact on the office market of St. Petersburg as well, but the Finnish efficient spatial solutions, high technology and reliable service of Pulkovo Sky help to attract the best tenants.
 Today the business center Pulkovo Sky is one of the most demanded business centers in St. Petersburg.
 Office rooms of the business center are occupied for 100%, and anchor tenants are the most known Russian companies such as Gazprom, Sberbank and Business Lines.

-In summer 2013 EKE bought a land plot of one hectare on Vasilyevsky Island in St. Petersburg for housing construction.
+In 2013 EKE buys a land plot of one hectare on Vasilyevsky Island in St. Petersburg for housing construction.
 On the site it is planned to build 24 000 square meters of accommodation spaces with built-in rooms.
 A special feature of the apartment block “Two Centuries” is its architectural implementation: modern buildings with facial facades to the 18th line remind us of the 19th century, and buildings located in the inner yard are built in modern Scandinavian style.
 Construction begins at the beginning of 2016, and in September 2018 residents can move to their new homes.